OpenClassrooms-Student-Center/P3-Application-Developer-Skills-Bootcamp/README.md

 ### Screens

 This package contains classes that are used by the application to display information from the models on the screen.
-Each screen returns a Command instance (= the action to be carried on).
+Each screen returns a Command instance (= the action to be carried out).

 ### Commands